European Driving Adventure

 Rustiques has a total population of approximately 500 people, mostly people who commute to Carcassonne, or who have a vacation house here.

 Didn't I say that Rustiques is surrounded by beautiful vinyards?
-Celeste and I would walk about the village and marvel at the simple yet, beautiful site
+Celeste and I would walk about the village and marvel at the simple yet beautiful area.

 For those of you who are not keen followers of French history, the Carcassonne area had been Cathar Country and there a number of Cathar fortresses that are partially in ruins, in this area.
 Our first day's goal of travel adventure, was to visit the two furthest south castles; Le Château de Quéribus (image above) and Chateau de Peyrepertuse.

 A bit of map study, showed that both Queribus and Peyrepertuse, could be visited in a single day, as they are close to each other.
-However, both castles are on top of large hills (see the picture to the left) and require a bit of a hike to get to.
+However, both castles are on top of large hills and require a bit of a hike to arrive at.

 The Château de Quéribus (in Occitan Castèl de Queribús) is a ruined castle in the commune of Cucugnan in the Aude département of France.
 It has been listed as a monument historique by the French Ministry of Culture since 1907.